secengjeff/awskillswitch/README.md

 # AWS Kill Switch

-AWS Kill Switch is a Lambda function (and proof of concept client) that an organization can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policie (SCP) on any account in their organization.
+AWS Kill Switch is a Lambda function (and proof of concept client) that an organization can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organization.

 ## Prerequisites